 The Next Generation Social Sciences Program builds and cultivates partnerships across universities and research institutes in support of its activities.

-Makerere University, the University of Dar es Salaam, and the Witswatersrand Institute for Social and Economic Research (WISER) also partner with the Next Generation Social Sciences Program, contributing expertise and hosting workshops in support of fellows’ development.
+Addis Ababa University, Makerere University, Obafemi Awolowo University, the Southern African Institute for Policy and Research, United States International University— Africa, the University of Dar es Salaam, the University of Ghana, the University of the Western Cape, and the Witswatersrand Institute for Social and Economic Research (WISER) also partner with the Next Generation Social Sciences Program, contributing expertise and hosting workshops in support of fellows’ development.

 The Next Generation Social Sciences in Africa Program is funded by the Higher Education and Libraries in Africa Program, Carnegie Corporation of New York.